adityajha0102/adityajha0102/README.md

 ## 🔬 What I'm Currently Working On

 - 📊 **Demand Forecasting**: Built a robust sales prediction model achieving an impressive MAE of 4.1 and an accuracy of 81.3%.
-Check it out [here](link-to-demand-forecasting-repo).
 - 🛣️ **Real-time Pothole Detection**: Developed a YOLOv8 model, achieving 89.8% precision and 79.8% recall, crucial for enhancing road safety.
-Explore it [here](link-to-pothole-detection-repo).

 ## 🌱 What I'm Learning